kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 }
 ```

-This basic structure can be found in the majority of Uqbar processes.
+This basic structure can be found in the majority of Nectar processes.
 The other common structure is a thread-like process, that sends and handles a fixed series of messages and then exits.

 In the next chapter, we will cover how to turn this very basic request-response pattern into something that can be extensible and composable.